Diversity, equity and inclusion assessment in America

 Understanding of DEI Terms by Generation & Gender

-Does understanding of certain DEI terms differ by age range?
-Our quiz results say yes.
+Our quiz revealed a generational gap in understanding core concepts of diversity, equity, and inclusion.
 Many of the terms with the biggest generational disparities mirror the terms Americans across the board had trouble with––model minority myth, oppression, equity vs. equality and BIPOC.

 For certain terms, understanding varied quite a bit between younger and older generations.
 Older generations (baby boomers and Gen X) were more familiar with terms like anti-semitism, colorblind and ageism than younger generations.
 For terms like BIPOC, cultural appropriation, gaslighting, and microaggressions, it was quite the opposite.
 Younger generations (millennials and Gen Z) were more familiar with those terms than older generations.